-8 Stylish Royal Women Besides Kate Middleton You Should Know
+8 Stylish Royal Women (Besides Kate Middleton) That You Should Know

 While the 35-year-old princess has an enviable closet stocked with pristine pumps and chic dresses, skirts and coats, she certainly isn’t the only royal who has a fantastic sense of style.

-There are princesses and queens from countries all over the world who have curated their own sense of style, and like Middleton, are keen on modernizing what it means to dress like a royal.
+There are princesses and queens from countries all over the world who have curated their own sense of style and, like Middleton, are keen on modernizing what it means to dress like a royal.

-Queen Letizia of Spain isn’t afraid to repeat a great piece from her wardrobe as Middleton has done many times.
-She’s been spotted more than once wearing a bright red coat with frilly bell sleeves, both times pairing it with simple pointed-toe pumps.
+Queen Letizia of Spain isn’t afraid to repeat a great piece from her wardrobe, as Middleton has done many times.
+She’s been spotted more than once wearing a bright red coat with frilly bell sleeves, both times pairing it with simple pointy-toe pumps.

 Princess Charlene of Monaco, a former Olympic swimmer, wasn’t born into royalty, but she’s quickly learned how to dress the part.
 She generally keeps her look simple in structured coats and dresses with pointed-toe pumps.

-Princess Sofia of Sweden is a young royal at just 32-years-old.
+Princess Sofia of Sweden is a young royal at just 32 years old.
 She’s not afraid to wear a heel with some major height and loves to add a bit of sparkle to her look with her footwear.
 Plus, like Middleton, she has no problem playing sports in heels.

 Queen Rania of Jordan could perhaps be considered the most fashion-forward royal of them all.
 Her wardrobe is stocked with of-the-moment designer items and sharp heels by Gianvito Rossi and Jimmy Choo.